JulienAganze/Northwind_database_Project/README.md

 It is recommended that the company’s marketing and advertisement campaigns be primarily directed towards individuals who hold positions corresponding to high revenue as per the data\
 ![image](https://user-images.githubusercontent.com/120035660/226738448-6b84d950-705b-45a3-aa6b-597f8c54382e.png)

+### Conclusion and recommendations
+From the aove made observations in order to improve revenues or sales it is recommended that
+* the company extends its services to these 4 discovered territories where the company is not yet present to take advantage of the market there\
+* as according to the data, the company's marketing and advertising initiatives are predominantly targeted at people who occupy jobs that are associated with significant revenue. \
+* the discovered six product that are discontinued should be reintroduced as from the made analysis they are clearly presenting a good demand base